mdelcorvo/Genetic_annotation_challenge/README.md

 [Example genome file](https://gist.githubusercontent.com/pprieto/f3f75aed72e5b7f28728dbca03e6edde/raw/242e42954475f2876c2b425c901fdfa818089b33/example_genome.txt)

-Specifically, you can find a set of 577794 genotypes, that include the accession number of SNPs, its location information (chromosome, position), and the corresponding genotype.

 This file contains information about the genotype at 638,488 positions in an individual’s genome.
-This kind of files are for example produced by the 23andMe genotyping analysis and delivered to customers who use their service.
+This kind of files are for example produced by the 23andMe genotyping analysis including the accession number of SNPs, its location information (chromosome, position), and the corresponding genotype.

 Given this file with genotyping information the tasks are: